-- 8.2.6.2.
-There shall be a Mini Project, which the student shall carryout immediately after Third year second semester examinations and pursue it during summer vacation.
-Mini Project shall be submitted in the form of a report, duly approved by the departmental internal evaluation committee, and presented before the examination committee in Fourth year first semester.
-It shall be evaluated for 100 marks as SEE.
-The examination committee consists of Head of the Department or his nominee, supervisor of the mini project and a senior faculty member of the department.
-There shall be no internal marks (CIE) for Mini Project. - 8.2.6.3.
-There shall be a technical seminar presentation in Fourth year second semester, for which, the student shall collect the information on a specialized topic, prepare a technical report, submit it and present the same before a departmental committee.
-It shall be evaluated by the departmental committee, consisting of Head of the Department or his nominee, seminar supervisor and a senior faculty member.
-The technical seminar report shall be evaluated for 100 marks as CIE.
-There shall be no SEE for the technical seminar. - 8.2.6.4.
-There shall be a Project seminar presentation in Fourth year First semester, for which, the student shall collect the information on the Project topic, prepare a report, submit it and present the same before a departmental committee.
-It shall be evaluated by the departmental committee, consisting of Head of the Department or his nominee, seminar supervisor and a senior faculty member.
-The Project seminar report shall be evaluated for 100 marks as CIE.
-There shall be no SEE for the Project seminar. - 8.2.6.5.
-The student shall carryout the Project in final year second semester.
+- 8.3.4 There shall be a Project seminar presentation in Fourth year First semester, for which, the student shall collect the information on the Project topic, prepare a report, submit it and present the same before a departmental committee.
+It shall be evaluated internally (CIE) for 100 marks by the departmental committee, consisting of Head of the Department or his nominee, seminar supervisor and a senior faculty member. - 8.3.5 The student shall carryout the Project in final year second semester.
 There shall be three reviews, one at the end of the fourth week, another at the end of the ninth week and third at the end of the fourteenth week.
 The reviews shall be conducted and evaluated by an internal project review committee.
 The committee shall consist of Head of the Department or his nominee, the supervisor allocated for the Project, and two Professors /Assoc-Professors of the department.
-Each review shall be evaluated for thirty (30) marks and average of all three reviews shall constitute CIE of thirty (30) marks.
-Project carried out shall be submitted in a dissertation form, and a presentation of the same shall be made before a final examination committee consisting of Head of the Department or his nominee, the supervisor and an external examiner, appointed by the chief superintendent of examinations, selected from a panel of examiners suggested by the chairperson, BoS, which evaluates it for seventy (70) marks. - 8.2.6.6.
-Activity Oriented (Non-laboratory) courses shall be evaluated internally (CIE) for 100 marks; there shall be no SEE. - 8.2.7.
-For mandatory / non-credit course(s), a student has to secure 40 marks out of 100 marks (i.e. 40% of the marks allotted) in the continuous internal evaluation for passing the course(s) - 8.2.7.1.
-No marks / letter grades shall be allotted for mandatory/non-credit course(s).
-Only Pass / Fail shall be indicated in Grade Card.
+Each review shall be evaluated for forty (40) marks and average of all three reviews shall constitute CIE of forty (40) marks.
+Project carried out shall be submitted in a dissertation form, and a presentation of the same shall be made before a final examination committee consisting of Head of the Department or his nominee, the supervisor and an external examiner, appointed by the chief controller of examinations, selected from a panel of examiners suggested by the chairperson, BoS, which evaluates it for sixty (60) marks. - 8.3.6 Activity Oriented (Non-laboratory) courses shall be evaluated internally (CIE) for 100 marks; there shall be no SEE. - 8.3.7 For mandatory / non-credit course(s), a student has to secure 40 marks out of 100 marks (i.e. 40% of the marks allotted) in the continuous internal evaluation for securing satisfactory grade. - 8.3.8 No marks / letter grades shall be allotted for mandatory/non-credit course(s).
+Only Satisfactory (S) / Unsatisfactory (US) shall be indicated in Grade Card. - 8.4 A student shall be given one-time chance to re-register for a maximum of two Courses: - If the internal marks secured by a candidate in Mid examinations (average of two midterm examinations consisting of Objective & descriptive parts) are less than 35% and failed in those Courses (Or) - Failed in Assignment & Course Viva-voce/ PPT/Poster Presentation/ Case Study on a topic in the concerned Course but fulfilled the attendance requirement.